 As well as exhibitions, the programme included installations, residencies, talks, discussions, practical workshops, sessions for schools, professional development for local artists, and projects in the public realm including The Tasting Garden next to the Storey building, and various works in Lancaster's Market Square.

 Details of this programme are on the ‘past’ section of this website.

 In 2007-09 the building was refurbished to become the Storey Creative Industries Centre.
 We expected that this change would provide a supportive context for our further development.
 But unfortunately the physical gallery received negligible improvement, and we were faced with a decrease in space, increase in rent, and cuts in funding.

-So we decided to move out of the building and to take a new direction, shifting our focus away from exhibition delivery towards an engagement with social issues.
+So we moved out of the building in 2013 and took a new direction, shifting our focus away from exhibition delivery towards an engagement with social issues.
 To reflect this change in activity, we changed our operating name to StoreyG2.

 The project, Landed (Freeman's Wood), took the situation of conflict over a local plot of land as an appropriate example through which to explore the topic of landownership and its effects on people’s lives.